melvinzhang/text-register-machine/README.md

 # Text Register Machine Emulator

-A Text Register Machine emulator written in C++ 11
+A Text Register Machine emulator written in C++ 11.
+It is based on the 1# language introduced in [Introduction to Computability Theory by Lawrence S. Moss](http://www.indiana.edu/~iulg/trm/)

 ## Building the binary